B12/MIC: Explained

 What Is B12?

 Let’s first start with B12, in and of itself.
-Vitamin B12 (cobalamin) plays an essential role in red blood cell formation, cell metabolism, and nerve function.
-It’s also vital to the production of DNA, the molecules inside cells that carry genetic information.
+Vitamin B12 (cobalamin) plays a key role in red blood cell formation, cell metabolism, and nerve function.
+It also drives the production of DNA, the molecules inside cells that carry genetic information.

 The body of evidence in support of these claims is substantial.
 But perhaps the best proof of B12’s superpowers is what happens when it is not adequately present in the body.
 Individuals with known B12 deficiencies, or those prone to a potential deficiency due to their lifestyle, must supplement vitamin B12.
 Failure to do so may lead to a variety of health issues, including anemia, fatigue, muscle weakness, intestinal problems, nerve damage, and mood disturbances.

-Vitamin B-12 deficiency is not super common in the U.S.; however, vegetarianism or veganism is increasingly so.
-Unfortunately, the parameters of plant-based diets restrict individuals from the very foods where B12 is naturally occurring – mainly, fish, poultry, meat, eggs, and dairy products.
+Vitamin B-12 deficiency is not super common in the U.S.; however, plant-based diets are.
+Roughly 6% of Americans now identify as vegetarian and about 4% follow a vegan diet.
+Unfortunately, the parameters of plant-based diets restrict individuals from the very foods where B12 is naturally occurring, mainly fish, poultry, meat, eggs, and dairy products.

-We also tend to see deficiencies in older adults and people with digestive tract conditions or pernicious anemia that affect the absorption of nutrients.
+Deficiencies are also common in older adults and people with digestive tract conditions or pernicious anemia that affect the absorption of nutrients.
 These individuals can receive an injectable form of the vitamin, which altogether bypasses the gastrointestinal tract.
-B12 injections are more readily absorbed in the body and do not have to be administered as often as oral tablets.
-As a result, injectable B12 has become a popular choice for anyone seeking B12 supplementation, not just those with poor digestive health.
+B12 injections are generally considered more readily absorbed in the body and do not have to be administered as often as oral tablets.
+As a result, injectable B12 has become a popular choice for anyone seeking B12 supplementation, well beyond those with digestive health concerns.

 What Is B12/MIC?